TommyRachmadiono/backend/README.md

 ### Database instance

-This repo includes `docker-compose.yml` which runs both the database and the server app.
-You can use your own database instance and set the `.env` accordingly.
+This repo includes `docker-compose.yml` which runs both the database and build the server app.
+You can use your own database instance and set the `.env` accordingly, or use `npm run start:db` which runs `docker-compose up -d acme_database` using Docker.

 ### Starting server

-This repo includes `docker-compose.yml` which runs both the database and the server app.
-To run manually, make sure the database instance is running and execute `npm start`.
+This repo includes `docker-compose.yml` which runs both the database and build the server app.
+To run manually, make sure the database instance is running and execute `npm start` or `npm watch`.

 ## Configuration